Raexyl/Zippy/README.md

 Basic 2D Rendering Engine (Linux Only)

 Todo: -
  - Make sure includes are sensible? - Which ones should be hidden?
- - Add more Renderer methods
-	 = Set screen size and title
+Maybe a pre-compiled header is easier.
  - Add .o files and executables to a .gitignore
- - Add more Input methods?
+ - Get rid of line class?
+Can't I just move it all into Renderer::DrawLine()?
  - Shaders
 	 = Write Hollow Polygon shader?
 Or something? idk how to deal with unknown no. of vertices = Write filled polygon shader? ^^^^^^^^^^^^^